-- At the visits and times specified in the SoA (Section 1.3), blood samples will be collected to determine the LY3819469 plasma concentrations. - Participants may need to return to the clinical site for PK-specific visits to provide postdose PK samples dependent on the time window of PK sampling. - Instructions for the collection and handling of blood samples will be provided by the sponsor.
+- At the visits and times specified in the SoA (Section 1.3), blood samples will be collected to determine the LY3473329 plasma concentrations. - Instructions for the collection and handling of blood samples will be provided by the sponsor.
 Sampling times for PK evaluation are provided as a guidance and should be adhered to as closely as possible.
-The actual date and time (24-hour clock time) of each sample collection will be recorded. - Drug concentration information that would unblind the study will not be reported to investigative sites or blinded personnel. - A validated assay will be used to determine plasma LY3819469 concentrations from the blood samples collected.
+The actual date and time (24-hour clock time) of each sample collection will be recorded. - The pre-dose sample at Visit 2 can be taken between waking up and dosing.
+On subsequent dosing days, pre-dose samples should be obtained no more than 1 hour prior to dosing. - A maximum of 3 additional PK samples may be drawn at other time points during the study, if warranted and agreed upon by both the investigator and the sponsor.
+A PK sample should be obtained at the ED visit, if applicable and the follow-up visit. - Drug concentration information that would unblind the study will not be reported to investigative sites or blinded personnel until the study has been unblinded. - A validated assay will be used to determine plasma LY3473329 concentrations from the blood samples collected.
 The blood samples will be analyzed at a laboratory approved by the sponsor.
 The samples will be retained for a maximum of 1 year following last study visit for the study.
 During this time, any samples remaining after the bioanalysis is complete may be used for exploratory analyses, such as metabolism, protein binding, or bioanalytical method development or validation work.